-In 2020, Costa Rica was accepted as a pioneer country by Alliance 8.7, an inclusive global partnership committed to achieving target 8.7 of the 2030 Sustainable Development Goals (SDGs), which calls to end child labor in all its forms by 2025.
 The latest data from the National Household Survey, for the year 2021 shows that approximately 6,091 children and adolescents between the ages of 12 and 17 work, which means a reduction in the child employment rate from 1.4% in 2020 to 1.3% in 2021.
 These data place Costa Rica with the lowest child employment rate in Latin America.

-For more information see "Republic of Costa Rica-Education."
+In order to reduce the socioeconomic effects associated with the COVID-19 pandemic, the country has developed a strategy (the "Roadmap to make Costa Rica a Country Free of Child Labor and its Worst Forms 2021-2025 and Its Action Plan") promoting the educational, physical and mental development of these children and adolescents.

 • Favorable business environment.
-In the 2020 edition of the World Bank's "Doing Business" report, Costa Rica ranked 4th a mong the other countries in the region (after Chile, Mexico and Colombia) in terms of the ease of doing business for investors.
+In the 2020 edition of the World Bank's "Doing Business" report, Costa Rica ranked 74th in terms of the ease of doing business for investors in Costa Rica.